Arrested for being raped: changing harmful laws and norms in Nigeria

 SOKOTO, Nigeria – At just 13, Halima* didn’t really understand that she was pregnant.
 In fact, she was almost eight months along when some neighbours noticed her pregnancy and relayed the information to police.
 Upon questioning, Halima revealed that she had been raped by a neighbour - but instead of receiving support, she was arrested and prosecuted for adultery.

-Halima was charged under Sharia Law, a legal system derived from the religious precepts of Islam that governs parts of northern Nigeria.
+Halima was charged under Sharia Law, a legal system based on an interpretation of Islam that governs parts of northern Nigeria.
 Unlike her attacker, she pleaded guilty to the charges and was sentenced to a six-month jail term or a fine of 6,000 Nigerian naira - a sum her family could not afford.
 “I had given up and resolved to watching my daughter wallow in pain and shame daily,” said Halima’s mother.

 Halima’s fortunes changed when the magistrate involved in the case attended a Spotlight-supported orientation on the importance of protecting girls’ and women’s rights.
 Recognizing that Halima was both a child and a survivor of sexual violence who should not have been punished, he referred her case to a pro-bono lawyer attending the orientation session.
 The lawyer was then able to have the alleged perpetrator arrested, as well as support Halima to deliver the baby safely.